 That’s what I did.
 I got picked up and I went to work.
 And I grabbed the chair.
 And I put it in the middle of the room with our painting quite a large wall that they are repairing.
 And while I was doing that, I

-So I didn’t want to bother the guys because they were painting so I just waited for them to finish and I told them look guys let’s get going.
+So I didn’t want to bother the guys because they were painting so I just waited for them to finish and I told them to look guys let’s get going.
 And you know, when you’re finished, you know you probably need to take me home because I’m not feeling well.
 But there’s no rush.
 You know, just do what you gotta do.

 Another stroke is happening again.

-And on the way past we drove and stopped outside of the royal exhibition gardens where they do the Flower Show and where they do the flower show there is massive amazing trees and I said to the guy look pull over because I’ve got to actually throw up so when and threw up outside the car, thankfully for him on a tree.
-And it was exactly across the road from the St Vincent’s Hospital.
+And on the way past we drove and stopped outside of the royal exhibition gardens where they do the Flower Show and where they do the flower show there are massive amazing trees I said to the guy look pull over because I’ve got to actually throw up so when and threw up outside the car, thankfully for him on a tree.
+And it was exactly across the road from St Vincent’s Hospital.

-in that time of what the approximately 50 to 100 meters to triage and I introduced myself at the triage window.
+in that time of approximately 50 to 100 meters to triage and I introduced myself at the triage window.
 And that’s about all I could do.
 I couldn’t finish telling them my name.
-I couldn’t tell them what I was doing the didn’t know anything that was happening.
+I couldn’t tell them what I was doing they didn’t know anything that was happening.
 And all I remember is after trying to create some kind of a conversation I ended up waking up sometime later.
 I’m not sure how long and there was a strange lady at the end of my bed

 Have guests who it was?

-Losing my memory.
+Losing my memory after stroke.